kenhding/NESA-WS/docs/userInfo.rst

 .. code-block:: console

-  pyenv virtualenv 3.7 <customized name of the virtual environment>
+  pyenv virtualenv 3.7 <custom name of environment>
+  pyenv activate <custom name of environment>

 .. warning::
 Do not install conda on the server.
 If you have complicated dependencies please use Docker or setup it in your own virtual environment.